PopGoesTheWza/vscode-linter-xo/readme.md

 ## TODOs

-- New Code Action: Disable rule on this line
+- Code Action: Disable rule on this line
+	- Currently doesn't support to disable multiple rules in a single line
+	- Need to detect a disable rule already present and adjust the fix for it
 - Run auto fix multiple times until all issus are fixed

 ## Credits